 On this page, you will find information about the annual Immaculata All-Schools Reunion, contact information for the alumnae association, newsletters and how to update your contact information.

-Immaculata’s annual all-school reunion will be Sunday, October 12, 2014, at the Kenwood Country Club.
+Immaculata’s annual all-school reunion will be Sunday, Oct.
+12, 2014, at the Kenwood Country Club.
 There will be a special reception and the opening of a time capsule found in a cornerstone at the Yuma Study Center on Saturday, Oct.
 11.

 Association contact information